DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 #endif // NUM_POINT_LIGHTS > 0
 ```

-Here, we use a preprocessor macro to compile the shader with the `pointLights`
-uniform **only** if the `NUM_POINT_LIGHTS` macro is greater than zero. `THREE.WebGLRenderer`
+This code will compile the `uniform` line only if point lights are available
+in the scene.
+Three.js`THREE.WebGLRenderer` replaces the `NUM_POINT_LIGHTS` string
-replaces `NUM_POINT_LIGHTS` by the number of point lights visible in the scene.
+by the number of lights visible.
 This is done in the method '[replaceLightNums()](https://github.com/mrdoob/three.js/blob/dev/src/renderers/webgl/WebGLProgram.js)' from the framework codebase.

-We can now go through the list of light, and add the lighting contribution
-to the ray sample.
+With the lights available in the shader, we can compute the lighting contribution
+while sampling.
 Let's create a new function in charge of computing the
 diffuse:

 _cloud.frag.glsl_